 I would welcome you to my blog, but you’ve probably already spent a little time here.
 This section is focused entirely on those who have yet to start investing.
-The wonderful world of investments may seem rather daunting to anyone who hasn’t researched into the brokers available, as well as well-documented strategies to safely invest your money.
+The wonderful world of investments may seem rather daunting to anyone who hasn’t researched available brokers, as well as well-documented strategies to safely invest your money.

 There are plenty of options available to save your money and grow a small pot over time, so what’s the big deal with investing?
 Investing is all about diversifying your assets into a liquified market.
 Keeping cash isn’t great when you take into account inflation and other factors that lower the purchasing power over time.

 Using a savings account with a 2% interest rate is a better option, but you’re tied to this rate, which can decrease as well as increase.
-If you find yourself in a time where interest rates are slashed, you could see yourself losing out any compounding boosts.
+If you find yourself in a time where interest rates are slashed, you could see yourself losing out on any compounding boosts.
 Investing is a little different when done safely and with plenty of research, which leads to better returns.

 Do you have to spend a lot of time getting started with investing in the stock market?
 Not at all.
 You can get started with nothing more than your smartphone, a brokerage app, and just 10 minutes of your time.
 After opening up an account and setting up a deposit schedule, you can purchase shares in countless companies and exchange-traded funds (ETF) to create a portfolio that pays you regularly.